Ansible2/sqf-language-rework/configuration/grammars/docs/commands/local.md

-Check if given unit is local on the computer in multiplayer games - see <See HashLink Reference Locality>.<br>
+Check if given unit is local on the computer in multiplayer games - see *(Reference HashLink "Multiplayer Scripting#Locality")*.<br>
 This can be used to determine on which computer some code must be run.
 In single player all objects are local.